Bicycle Accident Attorney in Austin, TX

 - Preserving Evidence After a Bike Accident

 In a busy city like Austin, TX, motorists frequently share the road with bicycle riders.
 Riding a bicycle is a great way to exercise and enjoy the outdoors.
-You might also ride your bike to and from work, and some cyclists make a living as interoffice couriers or pedicab operators.
+You might ride your bike to and from work, and some cyclists make a living as interoffice couriers or pedicab operators.
 Whatever your reason for riding, it’s essential for cyclists to obey traffic rules, watch out for errant drivers and make safe decisions.
 Bike accidents have the potential to cause severe and possibly fatal injuries.
-The risk of severe injuries in a bicycle accident is exceptionally high because riders have little or no physical protection aside from gloves and a helmet.
-Some of the most common injuries associated with these accidents are road rash, closed head injuries, brain damage, contusions, lacerations, and broken bones.
+The risk of severe injuries in a bicycle accident is exceptionally high because riders have little or no physical protection besides gloves and a helmet.
+The most common injuries associated with these accidents are road rash, closed head injuries, brain damage, contusions, lacerations, and broken bones.

 Bicycle Accident Statistics